siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 212 Weak-Field Gravity from Symmetric Constitutive Closure.md

 recovered from one and the same transport geometry.
 Appendix 215 then isolates the deeper factor-of-two point: a null electromagnetic probe carries two equal stress channels, and any complete first-order interaction with a static mass closure must couple to both.
+Appendix 216 then reduces the remaining open gravity step to one explicit coefficient in the weak interaction operator.